mnezz1131/liri-node-app/README.md

 Lines 70-101 is the OMDB search criteria.
 Axios creates a call and returns a data array that is then constructed with console.log's to access the relevant information.
 This return is shown to the user and also saved in a log.text file.

-Lines 102-138 is the Spotify search criteria.
+Lines 102-143 is the Spotify search criteria.
 Spotify creates a call and returns a data array that is then constructed with console.log's to access the relevant information.
 This return is shown to the user and also saved in a log.text file.

+Lines 144-160 is the Do what it says function.
+When the user types in do what it says it will pull in the random.txt file and display the contents of the file.

+Link to view demonstration https://drive.google.com/file/d/1SHhPQJUScZSe06uylGZX0XUrPl17yA7H/view